grantatspothero/trino/plugin/trino-redshift/README.md

 1. Make sure you are authenticated to the **starburstdata-engineering (888469412714)** AWS account. e.g. `gimme-aws-creds --role /888469412714/`.
 2. Execute `./bin/redshift/local-setup-aws-redshift.sh`.
 This will spin up a Redshift cluster via bash scripts.
     * It takes roughly four minutes for the script to complete
-3. Once finished, you'll see the location of the file containing VM arguments used for Maven tests printed to the terminal.
+3. Once finished, you can use the instructions printed in the output of the script previously mentioned to connect directly to AWS Redshift via `psql` or use VM arguments in IntelliJ for the integration tests.
-   You can use these VM arguments in IntelliJ as well.
 4. Install the `vpn` tool so that the ephemeral Redshift cluster can be connected locally.
 See instructions at https://github.com/starburstdata/sep-ci-dev-tools/tree/main/vpn.
 5. **Important!** Once you are done, run `./bin/redshift/local-delete-aws-redshift.sh` to delete the cluster.